Becoming a parliamentarian step-by-step

 Robert’s Rules in Brief

-1. Buy a copy of Robert’s Rules of Order Newly Revised in Brief, 3rd edition, read it through, and mark it up.
+- Buy a copy of Robert’s Rules of Order Newly Revised in Brief, 3rd edition, read it through, and mark it up.
 Read our article here on this valuable and affordable book.
 We recommend the spiral-bound edition available from NAP Note that this book cannot be adopted as a parliamentary authority on its own.
 It is only a signpost to the official book, Robert’s Rules of Order Newly Revised, 12th edition (RONR).
-NAP offers a free useful study guide on this resource page.
+NAP offers a free useful study guide at this link.

 National Association of Parliamentarians